Skip to main content

 Getting Started

 Sunbiz Daily is a free web application that tracks newly registered Florida businesses.
-It transforms raw data from the Florida Division of Corporations into an interactive experience with maps, search, and trend visualizations.
-You can explore new business filings, discover naming trends, and find businesses using natural language queries like "restaurants in Miami."
+It transforms raw data from the Florida Division of Corporations into an interactive experience with maps and search.
+You can explore new business filings and find businesses using natural language queries like "restaurants in Miami."

 All business data comes from the Florida Division of Corporations (Sunbiz) public FTP server.
-Every business day, the state publishes new filing records, and our automated pipeline downloads, parses, and processes this data.
-You can check the current data status on our Data Status page.
+Each day the state publishes new filing records, and our automated pipeline downloads, parses, and processes this data.
+You can see how current the data is on our Statistics page.

 The underlying business data is official government data published by the Florida Division of Corporations.
 However, Sunbiz Daily is an independent project and is not affiliated with, endorsed by, or operated by the State of Florida.
 We present the data as-is from the state's public records.
 For the most authoritative information, visit sunbiz.org directly.